maxgfr/package-checker.sh/docs/configuration.md

 # Configuration

-`script.sh` can read options from a JSON config file so you do not have to repeat long command‑line arguments.
+`package-checker` can read options from a JSON config file so you do not have to repeat long command‑line arguments.

 The convention in this repository is to use a file named `.package-checker.config.json` at the project root.